DownD/DLL-Injector/README.md

 # Down-sInjector
 ONLY FOR LEARNING PURPOSES<br>
 Simple Windows DLL injector GUI with MFC using
-This solution contains 2 different projects (InjectorGUI and InjectorCLI) based on BlackBone API by DarthTon(https://github.com/DarthTon/Blackbone).
+This solution contains 2 different projects (InjectorGUI and InjectorCLI) based on [BlackBone](https://github.com/DarthTon/Blackbone) API by DarthTon.
 Injector CLI implements more complex methods.

 ## GUI-Injector